 Outcome monitoring for vegetation will focus on measuring the recovery of palatable species within the ungulate browse tier and vegetation improvements from a reduction in possum abundance.
-Indicator species will The monitoring should focus will be on highly palatable indicator species for monitoring trends in condition (Monks et al. 2010).
-Monitoring will focusoccur in PMA core areas that are within the 900 ha "core area" of the PMAat least 500 metres away from the PMA edge where -where-ungulates are expected to be at very low levels within 3 years of commencement of control.
+Indicator species will the monitoring should focus will be on highly palatable indicator species for monitoring trends in condition (Monks et al. 2010).
+Monitoring will focus occur in plots located throughout the PMA core areas that are within the 900 ha "core area" of the PMAat least 500 metres away from the PMA edge where where ungulates are expected to be at very low levels within 3 years of commencement of control.